Prince Harry in New York – Day 1

 The event which is attracting many celebrities and VIPs, will raise money for Harry’s Sentebale charity which helps children in the Lesotho, a small kingdom in southern Africa.

 This visit to New York is part of a PR project to fix the Prince’s wild boy image.
-Despite his charity works and service in Afghanistan, Harry is best known for alcohol fueled parties and racially insensitive incidents over the years.Filed under British Royals
+Despite his charity works and service in Afghanistan, Harry is best known for alcohol fueled parties and racially insensitive incidents over the years.Filed under The United Kingdom

-Tagged 9/11, Hospital, Military, Official Visit, Prince Harry, Terrorism, United States of America.
+Tagged 9/11, Health, Hospital, Military, Official Visit, Prince Harry of Wales, Terrorism, United States of America, Veterans.